clux/facemaulers/rules/misc-homebrew.md

 ## item homebrew liberally
-fun complexity in pathfinder, choosing items (armor not just one stat) there's also armor properties in Grit and Glory v6
+fun complexity in pathfinder, choosing items (armor not just one stat) there's also armor properties in Grit and Glory v6 consider having things in `heirloom` variety (something for specific players)
 ### armor
 - mastercraft (+1) / dwarvencrafted (+1 with res bludge) / elvencrafted (+1 with pierce res)
 - maybe intimidation / charisma bonuses